michellejm/mapping_arch_urban_hums/Tutorials/07Annotation_Storytelling.md

 `var map = L.map('map').setView([18.966, 72.831], 12)`
 	* Javascript requires that all variables be labeled with 'var'.
 	* We are going to create a map var and use leaflet to initialize it.
 We need to give out map two parameters.
 First, the latitude/longitude for the center of our map, and the zoom level.
 		1. set `var map =`
-	2. When we call leaflet (i.e. access the leaflet library's set of commands), we use capital L  `L.map` to call Leaflet's map property.
+		1. When we call leaflet (i.e. access the leaflet library's set of commands), we use capital L  `L.map` to call Leaflet's map property.
-	*.
 Javascript (and therefore Leaflet) uses both dot notation and bracket notation, whenever there's a period between things in js, it's called dot notation, and you are "accessing the properties" of an "object" don't worry too much about this - it just means you are looking inside of that object to find a particular property.
-	4. '.setView([`var map = L.map('map').setView([18.966, 72.831], 12);': We set the view of the map by specifying the center point in latitude and longitude `[`var map = L.map('map').setView([18.966, 72.831], 12);`
+		1. `.setView`: We set the view of the map by specifying the center point in latitude and longitude `[18.966, 72.831]`, as well as the zoom level: `12`.
+In total: `var map = L.map('map').setView([18.966, 72.831], 12);`
-]`, as well as the zoom level: `12`.

-**Add Map Tiles**
+##### Add Map Tiles

 5. *Add background tile layers.* We are going to be using background tiles from [Open Street Map](http://wiki.openstreetmap.org/wiki/Tiles#cite_note-1) that have been styled by [Stamen Design](http://maps.stamen.com/#terrain/12/37.7706/-122.3782).
 There are a number of open source map tile providers out there and Stamen has some great versions.
 1. *Call the tileLayer property* from Leaflet, and pass it the webaddress of the map tiles we are using. `L.tileLayer('http://tile.stamen.com/toner-lite/{z}/{x}/{y}.png'`
 	* We could try switching to a different tile provider `'https://maps.wikimedia.org/osm-intl/{z}/{x}/{y}.png'`
 2. *Pass the tileLayer some properties.*